kurttheviking/uuid-with-v6-js/README.md

 ## Why

-Inspired by [UUID "Version 6", *The version RFC 4122 forgot*](https://bradleypeabody.github.io/uuidv6/), this module extends the popular [uuid module](https://www.npmjs.com/package/uuid) to provide a `v6` method.
+Inspired by [UUID "Version 6", *The version RFC 4122 forgot*](https://bradleypeabody.github.io/uuidv6/), this module extends [uuid](https://www.npmjs.com/package/uuid) by adding the ability to generate UUIDv6 identifiers.

-"Version 6" UUIDs arrange the timestamp from high to low bytes (with some bit-shifting to account for the version parameter) resulting in identifiers where lexicographic sorting also yields time-based sorting.
+"Version 6" UUIDs arrange the timestamp from high to low bytes (with some bit-shifting to account for the version parameter) resulting in identifiers where lexicographic sorting yields time-based sorting.
 The non-timestamp portion of the UUID is filled with random bits (similar to Version 4); consequently, ids generated within the same clock tick are not guaranteed to be lexicographically sorted.

 Internally, this module implements the "Version 6" specification by first creating a UUIDv1, rearranging the timestamp, then generating eight cryptographically-strong bytes to populate the remaining portion of the identifier.
-Similar to Version 1, clock sequence and MAC address data can be retained by constructing a UUIDv6 generator with the `disableRandom` option (see the example below).
+Similar to Version 1, clock sequence and MAC address information can be retained by constructing a UUIDv6 generator with the `disableRandom` option (see the example below).

 ### UUIDv1 versus UUIDv6

-Below are 20 UUIDv1 identifiers and the corresponding UUIDv6 identifiers generated at 30 second intervals.
-Note the key differences:
+Below are 20 UUIDv1 ids and the corresponding UUIDv6 ids generated at 30 second intervals.
+Note the critical differences:

 - The "high" portion of the timestamp is at the beginning, followed by the "medium" and "low"
 - `xxxxxxxx-xxxx-1xxx-xxxx-xxxxxxxxxxxx` &rarr; `xxxxxxxx-xxxx-6xxx-xxxx-xxxxxxxxxxxx`